Bira/octopus-carnival/_posts/2023-04-04-vampiric-mist.md

 place destroyed before it can get there.
 To avoid permanent destruction, the vampire will sometimes shed its physical form by an act of will, becoming a vampiric mist.
 This causes it to lost most of its intellect and memories, and to become a creature of hunger and instinct.
+They're still smart enough to team up with other evil or predatory swamp dwellers like hags, vine horrors, and outcast lizardfolk.
+There's always the danger the mist will turn on these allies if they have blood and victims become scarce.

 ## The Numbers